 Flygo Packable Compression Down Pants (Women’s)

-With the Flygo Women’s Packable Compression Pants, bulky puffy trousers are a thing of the past.
+RecommendedThe Flygo Packable Compression Pants have a women’s-specific slim fit for added comfort in the mountains making bulky puffy trousers a thing of the past.

 It is worth mentioning, however, that these trousers from Flygo are a bit heavy for down-insulated pants – at 17 oz., they’re the second heaviest on our list after the Naturehike.
 As such, they’re best used in car camping situations where weight isn’t much of a concern.